-No apology for Elon Musk from British diver at 'pedo guy' defamation trial
+No apology to Elon Musk from British diver at 'pedo guy' defamation trial

-LOS ANGELES (Reuters) - The British cave explorer suing Elon Musk for calling him a “pedo guy” on Twitter testified on Thursday that his criticism of the Tesla Inc (TSLA.O) billionaire chief executive that led to the tweet was not a personal attack.
+LOS ANGELES (Reuters) - The British cave explorer suing Elon Musk for calling him a “pedo guy” on Twitter testified on Thursday that his criticism of the Tesla Inc (TSLA.O) chief executive that led to the tweet was not a personal attack.

 In the defamation trial’s third day, Vernon Unsworth also refused to apologize for a July 13, 2018, CNN interview in which he said that Musk’s offer of a mini-submarine to help rescue a boys’ soccer team from a flooded Thailand cave was a “PR stunt” and that Musk could “stick his submarine where it hurts.”